 An umbrella company is essentially a limited company operated by a third party.
 By choosing to run your contract through this operating structure, you will become an employee of the umbrella company.

 The umbrella company will typically sign a contract with your recruitment agency or end client, allowing you to be paid on a PAYE basis.
 By working through an umbrella company, your national insurance contributions and income tax will be taken care of, meaning that you can focus on the task ahead.

-Umbrella companies are An umbrella company is also referred to known as ‘a payroll companies’ company as it provides a payroll service for contractors and freelancers working on shorter-term contracts.
+An umbrella company is also referred to as a 'payroll' company as it provides a payroll service for contractors and freelancers working on shorter-term contracts.
 If you’re working on a longer-term contract, working through a limited company may be more tax efficient for you.
 To estimate what you could be taking home as a limited company contractor, try out our handy contractor calculator.